-Property prices in MMR are likely to increase in the current year 2023.
-As we progress towards 2026, these prices are expected to gain momentum and rise steadily.
+As we progress towards 2026, the pricing in housing market are likely to gain momentum and rise steadily.
 This positive trend can be attributed to various factors such as improved infrastructure development, growing demand from homebuyers, and favourable market conditions.